acksen/AcksenLiquidCrystal/docs/api.md

-# LiquidCrystal
+# AcksenLiquidCrystal

 ## Functions

-### `LiquidCrystal()`
+### `AcksenLiquidCrystal()`

 #### Description

-Creates a variable of type LiquidCrystal.
+Creates a variable of type AcksenLiquidCrystal.
 The display can be controlled using 4 or 8 data lines.
 If the former, omit the pin numbers for d0 to d3 and leave those lines unconnected.
 The RW pin can be tied to ground instead of connected to a pin on the Arduino; if so, omit it from this function's parameters.

 #### Syntax

 ```
-LiquidCrystal(rs, enable, d4, d5, d6, d7)
+AcksenLiquidCrystal(rs, enable, d4, d5, d6, d7)
-LiquidCrystal(rs, rw, enable, d4, d5, d6, d7)
+AcksenLiquidCrystal(rs, rw, enable, d4, d5, d6, d7)
-LiquidCrystal(rs, enable, d0, d1, d2, d3, d4, d5, d6, d7)
+AcksenLiquidCrystal(rs, enable, d0, d1, d2, d3, d4, d5, d6, d7)
-LiquidCrystal(rs, rw, enable, d0, d1, d2, d3, d4, d5, d6, d7)
+AcksenLiquidCrystal(rs, rw, enable, d0, d1, d2, d3, d4, d5, d6, d7)
 ```

 #### Parameters